- With 28, India has the highest number of test cricket grounds in the world and has hosted 261 Test matches.

 2 Pakistan (16)

-Pakistan is the second country with the highest number cricket grounds; the country has 16 grounds and has hosted 144 Test matches.
+Pakistan is the second country with the highest number of cricket grounds; the country has 16 grounds and has hosted 144 Test matches.
 Pakistan’s first Test match was played on January 15, 1955, at the Bahawal Stadium.
-The ground which is locally known as Dring Stadium is situated in Bahawalpur, Punjab, Pakistan and has a capacity of about 15,000 people.
-The multi-purpose stadium is mainly used for Cricket matches and is ranked as the second largest stadium in Asia by area.
+The ground which is locally known as Dring Stadium is situated in Bahawalpur, Punjab, Pakistan, and has a capacity of about 15,000 people.
+The multi-purpose stadium is mainly used for Cricket matches and is ranked as the second-largest stadium in Asia by area.

 3 South Africa (11)